robin-rpr/calos/README.rst

 * We compare the performance of three HPC-specific container technologies against bare metal, finding no concerns about performance degradation.

     Alfred Torrez, Tim Randles, and Reid Priedhorsky.
-“HPC container runtimes have minimal or no performance impact”, 2019.
+"HPC container runtimes have minimal or no performance impact", 2019.
 In *Proc.
 CANOPIE HPC Workshop @ SC*.
 DOI: `10.1109/CANOPIE-HPC49598.2019.00010
     <https://ieeexplore.ieee.org/document/8950978>`_.